facebook/infer/_docs/01-threadsafety.md

 Infer's thread-safety analysis find data races in your Java code.
 To run the analysis, you can use plain `infer` (to run thread-safety along with other analyses that are run by default) or `infer --threadsafety-only` (to run only the thread-safety analysis).

-For example, the command `infer --threadsafety-only -- javac File.java` will run the thread-dafety analysis on FIle.java.
+For example, the command `infer --threadsafety-only -- javac File.java` will run the thread-dafety analysis on File.java.

 ## Background